swyxio/swyxdotio/content/talks-meta/pending.md

 Pitch

 I've given lots of technical talks, but this is my first time proposing a soft skills talk.
 A year ago I wrote an essay called "Learn in Public" that ended up helping many developers (https://twitter.com/swyx/status/1009174159690264579).
 Despite all the code I've written, that short essay may have been the most impactful thing I've ever written.
 I've since done a lot more thinking and collecting various examples and inspirations (and practicing the messaging in podcasts!) and I think this is something that could help other developers as much as it has helped me.
 I hope to give the audience something that will stay with them long after they have moved on from the jobs, frameworks, and languages they currently work with.

-## React Suspense Workers

-React Suspense doesn't work without a caching layer, so every Suspense library has built one - except in service workers!
-In this talk we go through what React Suspense is, then explore a prototype of how "Suspense Workers" could be useful in future Concurrent React apps.

-## Better Docs with Docz

-We all know good documentation is important for adoption and developer experience - isn't it worth investing in tooling to make it easier?
-Docz burst onto the scene this year as a fantastic new way to make great documentation for your React libraries with MDX.
-Let's take it out for a spin!